The Nuclear Regulatory Commission (NRC) has authority over the safety and operational aspects of nuclear power plants in the U.S.

 - PG&E’s Humboldt Bay Power Plant: Unit 3 currently being decommissioned.

-- San Onofre Nuclear Generating Station (SONGS): Operated by Southern California Edison (SCE), which owns 78 percent; SDG&E, which owns 20 percent; and Southern California municipal utilities, which own 2 percent; Units 2 and 3 – 1,170 MW each; Unit 1 is being decommissioned.
+- San Onofre Nuclear Generating Station (SONGS): Operated by Southern California Edison (SCE), which owns 78 percent; SDG&E, which owns 20 percent; and Southern California municipal utilities, which own 2 percent; Units 2 and 3 – 1,170 MW each; Unit 1, 2, and 3 are being decommissioned.

 - Palo Verde Nuclear Generating Station (PVNGS) located in Arizona: Approximately 20 percent owned by SCE; operated by Arizona Public Service; Units 1, 2, and 3 -1,300 MW each.